he was born dead...

 He graved the matter by concluding, “his name is Munyaradzi-Nyaradzai-Sandirai-Ishe.”

 The innate limitations of the English language render it impossible to precisely articulate the core meaning of his name.
-Still, when closely translated, it alludes to “a compassionate mortal who invariably comforts without judging, a human who is fervently conscious of his purpose and is duly authorized, appointed and anointed to honor, serve, proclaim, glorify and magnify the domain of The King of kings.
+Still, when closely translated, it alludes to “a compassionate mortal who invariably comforts without judging, a human who is fervently conscious of his purpose and is duly authorized, appointed and anointed to honor, serve, proclaim, glorify and magnify the King of kings.

 However, the inspired appellation with 32 letters and 13 syllables prophetically adumbrating his assignment was to be uttered by only a selective conclave.
 To the rest of us, he would be affectionately known as Nya’.